Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • 1 Point = 20 Twips OR 1 Twip = 1/20 Point

-Next, we will see how to change the values on the Columns tab of the Page Setup Dialog Box of the File Menu.
+Next, we’ll explore how to modify the values on the Columns tab of the Page Setup dialog box, available from the File menu.

 Earlier Post Link References: